Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Void dwellers: 10% production multipliers from 15%
- * Shattered Ring: -5% Habitability bonus, decrepit tunnels 3 blocker removal cost 1500 energy from 500
+ * Shattered Ring: gestalts can no longer pick this origin and +100% starbase influence/claim cost (This makes the shattered ring the single system origin).
- * Scion: -5% Unity and -10% Ethics attraction
+ * Scion: -5% Unity, -5% happiness and -20% Ethics attraction

 ### Boosts
  * Common Ground: +5 stability